Pre-Code Hollywood: Content

-Comedy
+Comedy films

 In the harsh economic times of the early Depression, films and performers often featured an alienated, cynical, and socially dangerous comic style.
 As with political films, comedy softened with the election of FDR and the optimism of the New Deal.
 Characters in the pre-Code era frequently engaged in comedic duels of escalating sexual innuendo.
 In Employee's Entrance, a woman enters the office of a scoundrel boss who remarks, "Oh, it's you—I didn't recognize you with all your clothes on."
 Racial stereotypes were usually employed when ethnic characters appeared.
 Black people in particular were usually the butt of the wisecrack, never the wisecracker.
 The most acknowledged black comedian was Stepin Fetchit, whose slow-witted comedic character was only meant to be successful in an unintentional manner, with himself as the punchline.

 The New York stage was filled with ribald humor and sexually offensive comedy; when movie producers started to put wisecracks in their sound pictures, they sought New York performers.
 Popular comics such as the Marx Brothers got their start on Broadway in front of live audiences.
 Censors complained when they had to keep up with the deluge of jokes in pictures in the early 1930s, some of which were designed to go over their heads.
 The comic banter of some early sound films was rapid-fire, non-stop, and frequently exhausting for the audience by the final reel.